marceldonner/django-demo-poll/README.md

 # django-demo-poll

-This is a simple recreation of the official [Django tutorial](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).
+This is simply a recreation of the official [Django tutorial](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).

 ## setting up django-demo-poll (terminal)